-- four years of study for any combination of Statement of Attainment, Certificate I or II level courses; and - one undergraduate Bachelor degree (including Honours, Masters qualifying year/s, combined degrees and/or prerequisite studies); and - one of the following three options: - o one degree at Master level and one degree at Doctorate level; or - o two degrees at Masters level; or - two degrees at Doctorate level.
+- four years of study for any combination of Statement of Attainment, Certificate I or II level courses; and - one undergraduate Bachelor degree (including embedded Honours, Masters qualifying year/s, combined degrees and/or prerequisite studies); and - one standalone Honours degree (where a course at this level has not been completed as part of an undergraduate Bachelor degree); and - one of the following three options: - o one degree at Master level and one degree at Doctorate level; or - o two degrees at Masters level; or - o two degrees at Doctorate level.

-Limits of assistance rules do not apply to studies other than Statement of Attainment, Certificate levels I and II, Bachelor, Masters or Doctorate level courses.
+Limits of assistance rules do not apply to studies other than Statement of Attainment, Certificate levels I and II, Bachelor, Honours degree, Masters or Doctorate level courses.